menu

 • someone who uses computers to gain unauthorised access to data,

-• an enthusiastic and skilful computer programmer or user.
+• an enthusiastic and skillful computer programmer or user.

-• white-hat hackers – focused on helping organisations and individuals strengthen their cybersecurity,
+• white-hat hackers – focused on helping organisations and individuals strengthen their cybersecurity solutions,

 • grey-hat hackers – conflicted hackers that waver between doing good deeds and bad deeds,